See Terminology for an explanation of supply chain model.

 Threat: Build using the expected CI/CD process and source location, but checking out an “experimental” branch or similar that may contain code not intended for release.

-Mitigation: Policy requires that the provenance’s source branch/tag matches an expected value, or that the source revision is reachable from an expected branch.
+Mitigation: Verifier requires that the provenance’s source branch/tag matches an expected value, or that the source revision is reachable from an expected branch.

 Example: MyPackage’s releases are tagged from the